phpbb/documentation/development/development/git.rst

 ++++++++++++++++++++++++++++++++++
 Once a feature or bug-fix is complete it can be merged back into the master branch.
 To preserve history we never fast-forward such merges.
-In this example we will merge the bug-fix created earlier into 3.1.x.
-We then merge the changes into 3.2.x and then merge 3.2.x into master to keep these branches up to date.
+In this example we will merge the bug-fix created earlier into 3.2.x.
+We then merge the changes into 3.3.x and then merge 3.3.x into master to keep these branches up to date.

 .. code-block:: shell

-    git checkout 3.1.x # Branch we want to merge into, pull in upstream changes first. git merge --no-ff remote/ticket/12345 # Merge remote branch without fast forward git checkout 3.2.x # Branch we want to merge into, pull in upstream changes first. git merge --no-ff 3.1.x # Merge to keep the 3.2.x branch in sync git checkout master # Branch we want to merge into, pull in upstream changes first. git merge --no-ff 3.2.x # Merge to keep the master branch in sync git push origin 3.1.x 3.2.x master # Push the three changed branches back to GitHub
+    git checkout 3.2.x # Branch we want to merge into, pull in upstream changes first. git merge --no-ff remote/ticket/12345 # Merge remote branch without fast forward git checkout 3.3.x # Branch we want to merge into, pull in upstream changes first. git merge --no-ff 3.2.x # Merge to keep the 3.3.x branch in sync git checkout master # Branch we want to merge into, pull in upstream changes first. git merge --no-ff 3.3.x # Merge to keep the master branch in sync git push origin 3.2.x 3.3.x master # Push the three changed branches back to GitHub

 Additionally the merge.log config setting of Git is set to true, producing a summary of merged commits.